 Steelton is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,932 people and two constituent neighborhoods, Steelton is the 232nd largest community in Pennsylvania.
-Much of the housing stock in Steelton was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Steelton has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Steelton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Steelton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Steelton is a borough of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Steelton who work in office and administrative support (24.70%), maintenance occupations (9.64%), and sales jobs (8.80%).
+There are especially a lot of people living in Steelton who work in office and administrative support (26.29%), maintenance occupations (10.07%), and sales jobs (8.98%).

-The per capita income in Steelton in 2010 was $18,719, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,876 for a family of four.
+The per capita income in Steelton in 2010 was $17,382, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $69,528 for a family of four.
 However, Steelton contains both very wealthy and poor people as well.

 Steelton is an extremely ethnically-diverse borough.
 The people who call Steelton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Steelton residents report their race to be White, followed by Black or African-American.
+The greatest number of Steelton residents report their race to be Black or African-American, followed by White.
 Steelton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.76% of the borough’s residents.
-Important ancestries of people in Steelton include Irish, Italian, Croatian, and Brazilian.
+People of Hispanic or Latino origin account for 15.75% of the borough’s residents.
+Important ancestries of people in Steelton include Irish, Italian, English, and Croatian.

 The most common language spoken in Steelton is English.
 Other important languages spoken here include Spanish and French.